 - Have you recently been bed-bound or on a long flight?

 - Do you smoke?

 These details will help the doctor to make a diagnosis.
 Your doctor will examine you.
 They will check your heart, including your blood pressure and your lungs.
 You may be asked to have lung function tests including a peak flow reading.
 You may be sent for a chest X-ray.
 You may have blood tests for anaemia, for an underactive thyroid gland and for heart failure.
 Further tests of your heart and lungs may be necessary.

 What causes breathing difficulties?

 This may be caused by:

 - Asthma - you may sound wheezy and breathless.
 May be triggered by a cold (viral infection) or allergy (for example, hay fever).

-- Pneumonia - a severe chest infection in which you get more breathless.
-You feel ill, have a fever and cough with greenish phlegm (sputum).
+- Pneumonia - a severe chest infection in which you become more breathless.
+You feel ill, have a high temperature (fever) and cough with greenish phlegm (sputum).

 - Chronic obstructive pulmonary disease (COPD) - a long-term lung condition causing breathlessness and cough.
 The airways become inflamed and narrowed.
-It may get suddenly worse as a result of a chest infection.
+It may become suddenly worse as a result of a chest infection.

 - Heart disease - for example, heart failure where the heart doesn't pump properly.
 Because the heart pumps inefficiently in heart failure, there is a build-up of pressure in blood vessels which feed into the heart (veins).
 This increased pressure makes fluid build up in the body's tissues.
 Because of gravity, the extra fluid shows up as ankle swelling.